 By Devorah Ostrov

-"They (his label, RCA Records) don't seem to realize...
-Even though we're a brand new act, we don't need a hype-type advertisement.
+"They [RCA Records] don't seem to realize...
+Even though we're a brand-new act, we don't need a hype-type advertisement.
 But you still gotta tell people that we're around!
 That's why we came here.
 If it were up to them, we wouldn't have even come out here."

 L-R: Danny Reid, Syl Sylvain, Rosie Rex

-It should be added that a few days later, while in San Francisco, the Chevy Chevette wound up in the middle of a Teardrops vs. Cholos war outside the hotel and came out of it with a smashed front windshield.
-Syl seems to have the worst luck with cars!
+It should be added that a few days later, while in San Francisco, the Chevy Chevette wound up in the middle of a Teardrops vs. Cholos war outside the York Hotel and came out of it with a smashed front windshield.
+Syl has the worst luck with cars!

-Syl was born Sylvain Mizrahi in Cairo, Egypt on February 14, 1953.
-He grew up in Paris.
+Syl was born Sylvain Mizrahi in Cairo, Egypt, and spent several years of his childhood living in Paris before his family immigrated to the US.
 "I always had a hard time," he giggles.
 "People were making fun of my clothes even when I first got over here.
-I had brown shoes and brown shoes were like, Whoa!
-And now I have green shoes and green shoes are Whoa!
-Back in the Dolls, I used to wear roller skates and 'suiciders' (platform shoes so big you could supposedly jump off them and commit suicide), and that was Whoa! too."
+I had brown shoes and brown shoes were like, WHOA!
+And I had 'suiciders' [platform shoes so big you could supposedly jump off them and commit suicide], and that was WHOA too!"